UrielCh/remote-droid/kube-helper/README.md

 ## Note:

-The image listens for HTTP requests to port `HTTP_PORT`, and will respond with a JSON list containing all node names.
+The image listens for HTTP requests to port `HTTP_PORT` (default value is 8080), and will respond with a JSON list containing all node names.